simongeary/simongeary/README.md

 ## 🚀 About Me

-I'm a technology leader specializing in **Microsoft Cloud Technologies** and **Post-Merger Integration**.
-I help organizations navigate complex technology transformations, particularly during mergers and acquisitions, ensuring seamless integration of systems, processes, and teams.
+I'm a technology leader specialising in **Microsoft Cloud Technologies** and **Post-Merger Integration**.
+I help organisations navigate complex technology transformations, particularly during mergers and acquisitions, ensuring seamless integration of systems, processes, and teams.

 - 🔭 Currently architecting Azure solutions and Microsoft 365 integrations for enterprise clients
 - 🌱 Deep-diving into advanced Microsoft Graph capabilities and Azure governance
 - 👯 Looking to collaborate on cloud transformation and M&A technology integration projects
-- 💼 Specialized in post-merger integration strategies and technology consolidation
+- 💼 Specialised in post-merger integration strategies and technology consolidation
 - 💬 Ask me about Azure architecture, Microsoft 365 governance, or M&A tech integration
-- 📫 Connect with me on [LinkedIn](https://linkedin.com/in/simon-geary) or via email
+- 📫 Connect with me on [LinkedIn](https://linkedin.com/in/simon-geary)
 - ⚡ Fun fact: I've helped integrate over 50+ acquisitions across various industries!

 ## 🛠️ Core Technologies & Expertise